LougaoLLC/WordPressOnFaas/README.md

 - [gioamato/stateless-wordpress](https://github.com/gioamato/stateless-wordpress/tree/master)
 - [pingcap/wordpress-tidb-plugin](https://github.com/pingcap/wordpress-tidb-plugin)

-## What WordPress4FC Achieves:
+## What does this docker image do?

 1. **TiDB Serverless Integration:**
    - Integrates TiDB Serverless for WordPress.
 Note: TiDB Serverless doesn't support the `utf8mb4_unicode_520_ci` collation; hence, `utf8mb4_unicode_ci` is used.

-2. **FAAS Implementation:**
+2. **AWS Lambda Implementation:**
-   - Leverages FAAS for WordPress, incorporating features like Health Check API, Startup Probe, Nginx FastCGI Cache, PHP-FPM, etc.
+   - Add web-adaptor in this docker image to support AWS Lambda.

-3. **XMLRPC Handling:**
+3. **Nginx Integration:**
-   - Optional disabling of XMLRPC (default setting is disabled).
-This is primarily aimed at reducing client-side calls.
-Since many websites do not require this functionality, reducing client-side calls can effectively lower costs, considering that faas is billed based on requests.
+   - Integrates Nginx and FastCGI Cache for WordPress.

-4. **wp-content on NAS:**
+3. **wp-content on AWS EFS:**
-   - Mounts the `wp-content` directory to Network Attached Storage (NAS), providing shared and persistent storage.
+   - Mounts the `wp-content` directory to Elastic File System (EFS), providing shared and persistent storage.

-5. **Efficient Cron Job Handling:**
+4. **Efficient Cron Job Handling:**
    - Implements a real cron job in the container instead of using wp-cron.
 This optimization aims to reduce the cost associated with cold starts.